Celtics vs. Raptors Player Props Betting Odds

 |3PM

-- Saturday's over/under for Jaylen Brown is 21.5.
-That's 3.2 less than his season average.
+- Friday's over/under for Jaylen Brown is 22.5.
+That's 2.2 less than his season average.

-- He has averaged 6.0 rebounds per game, 0.5 higher than his prop bet on Saturday.
+- He has pulled down six rebounds per game, 0.5 higher than his prop bet on Friday.

-- Brown has averaged 2.7 assists this season, 0.2 more than his prop bet on Saturday.

-- His 3.7 made three-pointers average is 1.2 higher than his over/under on Saturday.
+- His 3.7 made three-pointers average is 1.2 higher than his prop bet on Friday.

 Get tickets for any NBA game this season at Ticketmaster!